 We follow a curriculum, jointly prepared and published by the Oriental Orthodox Churches which is revised from time to time.

-PATRON: His Holiness Baselios Marthoma Paulose II, Catholicos and the Malankara Metropolitan
+PATRON: His Holiness Baselios Marthoma Mathews III, Catholicos and the Malankara Metropolitan

 Office Bearers of OSSAE-OKR